sandialabs/NuMAD/docs/source/user/fea.rst

 Local Fields
 ~~~~~~~~~~~~

-If ``config.ansys.analysisFlags.localFeilds`` is activated, then the plate
+If ``config.analysisFlags.localFeilds`` is activated, then the plate
 strains and curvatures for every element will be written to
 plateStrains-all-1.txt.